 Sew the opening closed with some stitches.

-Some 1920s powder puffs have a ribbon rose as a handle.
-So I used a pink satin ribbon to sew a ribbon rose handle.
+Some 1920s powder puffs have a ribbon rose as handle: 1920s lace powder puff and 1920s baby blue silk and lace powder puff.
+So I used pink satin ribbon to sew a ribbon rose handle.

-Inspired by this 1920s pink silk and lace powder puff I decided to sew lace round my powder puff.
+This 1920s silk and lace powder puff inspired me to sew lace around my powder puff.

-Sew the lace with overhand stitches round the powder puff exactly where the satin and flannel meet.
+Sew the lace with overhand stitches around the powder puff exactly where the satin and flannel meet.